ersandeepahirwar/TS/README.md

   * Refactoring support
 * These features improve developer productivity and reduce bugs.

+### Applications of TypeScript

+#### 1. Web Application Development

+* TypeScript is widely used for building **modern web applications**.
+* Popular frameworks such as Angular, React, and Vue.js support TypeScript.

+#### 2. Server-Side Development

+* TypeScript can be used to build **RESTful APIs** and backend applications.
+* It is commonly used with Node.js for scalable server-side development.

+#### 3. Game Development

+* TypeScript can be used to develop **browser-based and cross-platform games**.
+* Its strong typing helps manage large and complex game codebases.

+#### 4. Desktop Application Development

+* TypeScript can be used to build **desktop applications** using frameworks such as Electron.
+* Applications can run on Windows, macOS, and Linux.

+#### 5. Hybrid Mobile Application Development

+* TypeScript is commonly used in hybrid mobile app frameworks.
+* It helps build cross-platform mobile applications that run on both Android and iOS from a single codebase.

 #### 7. Rich Ecosystem

 * TypeScript fully supports JavaScript's ecosystem, including ES Modules.